José Manuel de la Torre: Toluca

-In mid 2008, de la Torre became the coach of Club Toluca.
+In mid 2008, de la Torre became the coach of Toluca.
 In the beginning of the season Toluca had a relatively weak start, but improved as the season progressed, finishing with a five-game non-losing streak and taking 13 out of 15 points.
 They then went on to win the tournament.

 He won his second championship with Toluca in 2010, defeating Santos in a penalty shoot-out where Toluca came back from a 1–3 deficite to win the penalty shoot out 4–3.

 Mexico national team

 On October 18, 2010, it was announced that de la Torre would become the new manager of Mexico national team at the end of the 2010 Torneo Apertura.

 He made his debut as Mexico's manager on February 9, 2011, in a friendly match against Bosnia and Herzegovina, which Mexico won 2–0.

 De la Torre's first tournament as Mexico's manager was the 2011 CONCACAF Gold Cup.
 His first game of the tournament was on June 8, 2011, against El Salvador which Mexico won 5–0.
 The Mexican team won all three of their group stage matches.
 De la Torre's Mexico team would go undefeated throughout the tournament, winning all six of their games and eventually defeated the United States 4–2 in the final.
 De la Torre's first defeat as Mexico's manager came on October 11, 2011, in a friendly against Brazil, who came back and won 1–2.

 On June 16, 2013, Mexico faced Italy and lost 1–2 in their first match of the 2013 Confederations Cup.
 The only goal scored by Mexico in the game was scored by Javier Hernández via a penalty kick.
 The Mexican team's performance was criticized, with the team lacking creativity, offensive spark, and a poor display in the midfield during most of the match, frequently giving away the ball to Italian opposition.
 This resulted in many people to question De la Torre's future as the manager of the team.
-On July 19, 2013, after a 2–0 loss to Brazil and Italy defeating Japan 4–3, Mexico was knocked out in the group stage of the Confederations Cup, the team did manage to defeat Japan in their last match of the tournament.
+On June 19, 2013, after a 2–0 loss to Brazil and Italy defeating Japan 4–3, Mexico was knocked out in the group stage of the Confederations Cup, the team did manage to defeat Japan in their last match of the tournament.